ytmimi/Chess.com-Public-Game-Data-API/README.md

 # Chess.com's Public Data API

 ### About
 I'm an avid chess player and have been using chess.com consistently for the past two years.
 I recently learned that chess.com archives just about every game you play.
-Turns out they also have an extremely convenient and easy to use [API](https://www.chess.com/news/view/published-data-api), which allows you to get access to all that data.
-My goal was to use the API to compile data on every game, which I could then use to conduct some basic analysis.
-The program collects data on the following fields for each game:
+Turns out they also have an extremely convenient and easy to use [API](https://www.chess.com/news/view/published-data-api), which allows you access to all that data.
+My original motivation for this project was to use the API to compile data on every game I've played, and then use that data to conduct some basic analysis.
+For each game, The program collects data on the following fields:
 * **Player Data**

    Username, Rating, Nationality, Side(white or black), Result (win, lose, etc.), and First Move.